 World's biggest fish market will be moved, says Tokyo governor

-But city governor Yuriko Koike added a new element to the relocation plan, saying the current site would eventually be redeveloped to capitalise on Tsukiji's globally-recognised brand.
+But city governor Yuriko Koike added a new element to the long-standing relocation plan, saying the current site would eventually be redeveloped to capitalise on Tsukiji's globally recognised brand.

 The present location, a popular tourist attraction that hosts an early-morning tuna auction, is earmarked for the Tokyo 2020 Olympics.